jpswade/jpswade.github.io/_posts/2011-08-30-not-so-sharp-printer-stuck-offline.md

 ---
 A client called explaining to me that they were unable to print to their **Sharp MX-1800N** network printer.
 Upon inspection it said that the printer was &#8220;Offline&#8221;.

-I checked other computers on the network and they didn&#8217;t report this and were able to print to that printer without error.
+I checked other computers on the network and they didn't report this and were able to print to that printer without error.

-I checked with Microsoft&#8217;s knowledge base to see if this was a common problem.
+I checked with Microsoft's knowledge base to see if this was a common problem.
 There was a possible solution, which involved changing the value of the &#8220;PrinterOnLine&#8221; registry key from 0 to 1, but that value was already set.
 No fix.

 I tried reinstalling drivers from scratch.
 No fix.